 About three-fourths of the complex is devoted to the permanent collection, which includes orchids, cacti and succulents, ferns, begonias, bromeliads, aquatic plants, and other warm temperate, tropical, and subtropical plants.
 One-fourth of the space is used for propagation and production, as well as research space.
 Plants in the collection are used primarily as teaching resources and may be representative of particular genera, families, or geographic locations.
 Other plants may be in the collection for their economic importance, interesting morphological characteristics, or ornamental value.

-The orchid Cattlianthe (SLC) Jewel Box 'Dark Waters' is currently flowering in the Orchid House.
+The orchid Cattlianthe (SLC) Jewel Box 'Dark Waters' in the Orchid House.

 Scadoxus blooming after dormancy.

 Construction of the Conservatory at the Talcott Greenhouse, circa 1897 or 1898.